 Why are vulnerability scans important?

-These attacks are cheap, easy to run and indiscriminate, so every Internet-facing organisation is at risk.
+Exploiting vulnerabilities with automated tools is simple: attacks are cheap, easy to run and indiscriminate, so every Internet-facing organisation is at risk.

 All it takes is one vulnerability for an attacker to access your network.

 This is why applying patches to fix these security vulnerabilities is essential.
 Updating your software, firmware and operating systems to the newest versions will help protect your organisation from potential vulnerabilities.

 Worse, most intrusions are not discovered until it is too late.
 According to the global median, dwell time between the start of a cyber intrusion and its identification is 24 days.

 What does a vulnerability scan test?

 Automated vulnerability scanning tools scan for open ports and detect common services running on those ports.

 They identify any configuration issues or other vulnerabilities on those services and look at whether best practice is being followed, such as using TLSv1.2 or higher and strong cipher suites.